-Why technology is essential to distribution and supply chain management
+Why technology is essential to healthcare supply chain management

 Let's be candid.
-It's not efficient or reliable to jot notes down on sticky pads or fill out manual inventory checklists in a supply room or warehouse, then go to your desk to input the information into your PC.
-Errors in data transfer occur, and time gets lost in the shuffle.
+It's not efficient or reliable to jot down notes on sticky pads or fill out manual inventory checklists in a supply room or warehouse, then go to your desk to input the information into your PC.
+It's time-consuming and you risk making errors in data transfer.

 "Going digital saves time and cuts costs in multiple ways.
-You save on time since ordering online is much more efficient than calling customer service or using other methods, such as faxing in handwritten orders.
-You can place your orders in just a few minutes, and this allows you to spend more time with patients or doing other needed tasks," Taylor adds.
+You save time since ordering online is much more efficient than calling customer service or using other methods, such as faxing in handwritten orders.
+You can place your orders in just a few minutes, allowing you to spend more time with patients or doing other needed tasks," Taylor said.

-White explains that McKesson SupplyManagerSM, McKesson's own online ordering platform, assists with three key areas of supply chain management to help improve ordering efficiency:
+Locey explains that McKesson's online ordering platform, the McKesson SupplyManagerSM, assists with three key healthcare inventory management areas to improve efficiency:

 - Online ordering